smarc-project/nortek_dvl333_driver/nortek_dvl333_driver/README.md

 # nortek_dvl333_driver

 This is the ROS2 driver for the Nortek dvl333 used on Lolo.
 This is adapted from the ROS1 version, https://gits-15.sys.kth.se/MaritimeRoboticsLaboratory/nortek_dvl333_driver

 # Message Definition
-The mesage definition is included here for completeness but is not used.
-Please see the lolo_msg packaged for the definition of the utilized msg.
+The mesage definition can be found in the ROS2 package nortek_dvl333_msgs.

 # DVL parser
 Parsing is performed by dvl_parser.py and can be tested with dvl_parser_test.py with the data found in the data folder.